-The Wright Gallery is a traditional fine art gallery in Kennebunkport, Maine that has been in business for 30 years.
+The Wright Gallery is a traditional fine art gallery in Kennebunkport, Maine that has been in business for 36 years.
 The gallery was opened in 1985 by Charlie Wright.
-Located in a 19th century post and beam building in Cape Porpoise Square, pine paneling and hardwood floors provide a perfect backdrop for the traditional artwork it showcases.
+Located in a 19th century post and beam building near the center of Cape Porpoise, pine paneling and hardwood floors provide a perfect backdrop for the traditional artwork it showcases.
 Visitors are encouraged to enjoy a second floor deck with its view of the harbor and lighthouse.

 A property expansion in the 1990’s enabled The Wright Gallery to feature more artists on the gallery’s second floor, by adding a third floor office and living space to the property.

 Ahead of his time, Charlie also expanded the gallery’s online presence, building a website for it, as well as linking a web camera placed on the property, showing daily views of Cape Porpoise Harbor.
 The Kennebunkport Conservation Trust (KCT) placed their webcam on nearby landmark, Goat Island.
 Though controlled by Charlie at his third floor gallery post, the KCT’s web camera is located on the actual lighthouse and provides viewers the opportunity to check out weather conditions, tidal activity, or simply to catch a glimpse of the harbor.